eegsynth/eegsynth/patches/copenhagen/README.md

 # Copenhagen recording session

+_This patch was implemented for the March 2020 recording session at Huhta home studio in Copenhagen.
+Due to the corona pandemic, the recording session had to be canceled.
+We expect to use this patch for a future session._

 This patch provides the alpha power of the two occipital electrodes as two control voltages on the Doepfer A-190-3 module.